inQWIRE/SQIR/examples/shor/README.md

 TODO: add text description of correctness

 Some assumptions introduced by extraction (see extraction/ShorExtr.v)
 * OCaml floats satisfy the same properties as Coq Real numbers.
-(Unfortunately this is NOT TRUE, but maybe somewhat accurate?
+(Unfortunately this is *not true*, but maybe somewhat accurate?
 We can try to be more specific by listing all facts we use about Real numbers... but this may be a long list. -KH)
 * The simulator we use to run Shor's returns a vector that is consistent with our uc_eval denotation function.
 * OCaml rationals satisfy the same properties as Coq rational numbers.
 * Our utility functions in Python and OCaml (e.g. for file parsing and running the simulator) do not introduce unintended behavior.